Courtroom drama: Ukrainian widow confronts Russian who shot her husband

 Ukraine says it has identified more than 40 Russian suspects for offenses that include bombing civilian targets, killing civilians, rape and looting.
 But capturing them will almost certainly be the biggest obstacle.

-War crimes trials could also complicate Ukrainian efforts to get back their POWS from Russia.
+War crimes trials could also complicate Ukrainian efforts to get back their prisoners of war from Russia.
 Both sides have captured prisoners and made small exchanges.

 But some Russian officials are making the unfounded claim that a number of the Ukrainian fighters who surrendered at the Azovstal steel plant in Mariupol were Nazis, and should be put on trial in Russia.